Everything You Need to Know About Lumpectomy

 • The tumor is in a suitable position of the breast

-• The patient is able to have radiation therapy after BCS
+• The patient is able to have radiation therapy after lumpectomy

 Healthcare providers will guide patients through the various treatment options.

-BCS is usually done under general anesthesia.
-An incision will be made over or near the breast tumor and the tumor and the area around it will be removed.
+A lumpectomy is commonly done under general anesthesia.
+The surgeon will make an incision over or near the breast tumor and the tumor as well as the area around it.
 In some cases, the surgeon might want to hide the scar and place it either in the bra line below or on the side of the breast or around the areola.
-If any lymph nodes are to be removed, a separate cut will be made in or near the armpit.
-Once all the tissue has been removed, it will be sent to a laboratory to be examined by a pathologist.

-The margin of the tissue sample will be checked for any cancer cells.
-A negative or clear margin means there are noinvasive or non-invasive cancer cells found at the margin.
-If cancer cells are found, it is said to have a positive margin.
-Having a positive margin means that more tissue needs to be surgically removed in a re-excision operation.
-In some occasions mastectomy may be needed to remove the whole breast if more cancer cells are still found after the second surgery.
+The pathologist will check the margin of the tissue sample for any cancer cells.
+A negative or clear margin means there are no invasive or non-invasive cancer cells found at the margin.
+A positive margin means there are cancer cells remaining.

-Patients undergoing the BCS procedure can expect a safe and efficient experience that typically takes about 1 to 1.5 hours.
-Most BCS patients are able to go home on the same day.
+Patients undergoing the lumpectomy procedure can expect a safe and efficient experience that typically takes about 1 to 1.5 hours.
+Most lumpectomy patients are able to return home on the same day.
 If there are complications after the surgery, you may need to stay in the hospital for one or two more days.
 Rest assured that you will receive the best possible treatment and support throughout their recovery.

 • Bleeding at the surgery site